 Authors of the research article wrote that,

 The aim was to clarify the effectiveness of different modalities on different histological subtypes and in patients exposed to asbestos, We assessed the effectiveness of the different treatment modalities given to these patients

 This research has concluded the median survival rate to be 62 months after the treatment, and 66% 5-year survival rate.
-On the other hand, previous research, studying only the effects of chemotherapy on peritoneal mesothelioma patients had a median survival of only 4 months after the disease diagnosis.
+On the other hand, previous research, studying only the effects of chemotherapy on peritoneal mesothelioma patients had a median survival of only four months after the disease diagnosis.

-Remarkable improvement in the survival time with the use of new surgical procedures and opting different dimension to do so has open new doors for further advancement in the clinical research as well as patients suffering through peritoneal mesothelioma can take immense benefits with this procedure.
+Remarkable improvement in the survival time with the use of new surgical procedures and opting different dimensions to do so has open new doors for further advancement in the clinical research as well as patients suffering through peritoneal mesothelioma can take immense benefits with this procedure.